 The reason why neither Jesus nor the apostles prophesied a mega, worldwide “revival,” despite the wonderful fact that the Gospel is now preached throughout the whole world, is that neither Jesus nor the apostles had church “revival” in mind.

-In Jesus’ New Testament Word, “revival” in terms of global salvation is completely impossible.
-We find the reason for this in the huge difference between the Two Testaments of the Bible.
+Hence, in Jesus’ New Testament Word, “revival” in terms of global salvation is completely impossible.
+We also find the reason for this in the huge difference between the Two Testaments of the Bible.

 During the Old Covenant, “revival” meant the whole nation of Israel had to “return to God’s Truth and Ways through repentance from sin,” and that was on a national level.
 During the eternal New Covenant in Christ, the concept of “revival” means exactly the same, although the word “revival” is not found in the New Testament, because it is now on a spiritual and personal level, although God’s Truth is being preached internationally, (Jn.
 3:16; 1:11-13; 3:3-5.)